 The narrative is another way we cheat the long forgetting.
 One of my earlier memories surely exists because I heard about it repeatedly and then repeated the tale thusly.

 The babysitter put me to bed in my crib.
 All’s well, until some pother of hullabaloo caused her to enter my room a short time later.
 Feathers filled the air.
-Through the feathery haze she cried, “What happened?!”
+Through the downy haze she cried, “What happened?!”

-I said, “My pillow hit me, so I hit it back.”
+“My pillow hit me, so I hit it back.”
+I said.

 Or so the story goes.
 I’m sure I first heard that story when my parents recounted it to somebody shortly thereafter.
 I heard it again a few years later when I asked, “Mom, Dad, why are there little feathers in the carpet in my bedroom?”
 Then I took the storytelling torch and ran with it every time a friend asked about the teeny snow-like feathers mashed into the blue Berber carpet acting as the floor of the rebel fortress on the ice planet of Hoth as we played with Star Wars figures in my room.

 So what should we call the first memories of waking life we store without story or photo aid?
 I’m tempted to use words like “pure” but my episodic memory isn’t what it used to be, so we’ll just say they’re unaided or mnemonicless memories.
 An unintentional lesson from Safety Town might be my earliest, cohesive, unaided memory.